Marshmello88/memory_game/README.md

 The board consists of twenty four cards arranged in a grid.
 The deck is made up of twelve different pairs of cards, each card has a different image on one side.
 All the cards are arranged randomly on the board, the image side is facing down.

 The user has to flip two cards at a time in order to find a matching pair.
-The game can be reset at any moment, simply by clicking on the reset icon in the top right corner of the screen.
+The game can be restarted at any moment, simply by clicking on the reset icon in the top right corner of the screen.
 Once all the cards have been matched, the winning screen appears with a summary of the users'game stats (how many moves, time passed and star rating).
 If the game is not won within a certain amount of moves, a "game over" screen appears instead.
 The user can then choose to play again by clicking on the play button.